cyverse/cyverse-sdk/docs/register-your-cluster.md

 Lastly, Agave needs to know what paths to use for storing job data each time an app is run.
 Before submitting to a scheduler, Agave first stages all app (binaries) and input data in a folder unique to that job.
 This folder is created in a location relative to a directory you choose.
-Our home path should be set to our `$HOME` directory so Agave can find our `.bashrc` and properly load our environment.
+The *executionSystem* home path should be set to your `$HOME` directory so Agave can find your `.bashrc` and properly load your environment.
-We should also set our scratch path to a directory with a lot of storage and also capable of handling a lot of i/o activity.
-At TACC, we would set it to our `$SCRATCH` directory, but am going to use my [Data Capacitor](https://kb.iu.edu/d/avvh) directory for running jobs.
+You should also set your scratch path to a directory with a lot of storage and also capable of handling a significant i/o load.
+At TACC, we would set it to the `$SCRATCH` directory, but IU uses the [Data Capacitor](https://kb.iu.edu/d/avvh) found at `/N/dc2/scratch/user` for scratch (no quota and temporary) space.
 Jobs are stored in the following layout:

 ```
 scratchDir/